 Cold storage systems vary in design based on storage volume and temperature range.
 The only parameters of interest are temperature and humidity.
 Samples are often placed in closed containers so no cross contamination is possible.

-Validation of cold storage freezers/tanks generally falls into three main categories.
+Qualification and Validation of cold storage freezers/tanks generally falls into three main categories.

 Standard laboratory freezers/cabinets with temperature range of -10 to -30°C do not usually pose any special challenges because parameters to be controlled are relatively easy to match.
 As temperatures are modest and no pressure measurements are needed, the measurement range of the Lab logger can be used and to simplify the operation the LED indicator will provide the operator with instant information regarding the logger status.